University of British Columbia Okanagan: Research

-Since established in 2005, the research capability and researcher profiles have increased rapidly.
+Since its establishment in 2005, the research capability and researcher profiles have increased rapidly.
 Annual tri-council funding increased from $1.1M to $5.9M between 2005 and 2015.
 The total research funding reached $14.7M/year, with 714 projects in 2015.
-Research at UBC Okanagan is highly collaborative, emphasizing direct student involvement to advance discoveries in fields of importance globally and locally.
-The Survive and Thrive Applied Research (STAR) initiative exemplifies this spirit of innovation with cutting-edge projects, including control software for unmanned aerial vehicles.
+The Survive and Thrive Applied Research (STAR) initiative projects include control software for unmanned aerial vehicles.
 STAR creates a bridge between UBC Okanagan and industry, specializing in technologies for human protection and performance in extreme, remote, or rural conditions.
-There are currently 15 research centers and 505 faculty members on the Okanagan campus.
+UBCO has 15 research centres and 505 faculty members.

 Campus

-The UBC's Okanagan Campus is situated on a hill between Glenmore and Ellison in Kelowna and resides on traditional Syilx territory.
+The UBC Okanagan campus is situated on a hill between Glenmore and Ellison in Kelowna.
 Street names are signed in English and Nsyilxcən language.
 The campus consists of Upper Campus, Lower Campus, Innovation Precinct, and Endowment Lands.

-Lower and Upper Campuses situated around the Courtyard and University Walk host the Okanagan campus's core academic and administrative functions.
+The Lower and Upper Campuses are situated around the Courtyard and University Walk host the UBCO's core academic and administrative functions.
 Most institutional and administrative buildings are located on the Lower Campus, including the UBC Okanagan Library, Learning Commons and the Transit Exchange.
-The adjacent Upper Campus contains most on-campus student housing and some institutional, childcare, and recreational buildings.

-The Charles E. Fipke Centre for Innovative Research (FIP) is a multi-purpose academic and research facility, including research labs, classrooms and teaching labs, offices, student commons, lecture theatre, and an animal care facility.
+The Charles E. Fipke Centre for Innovative Research (FIP) is a multi-purpose academic and research facility, including research labs, classrooms and teaching labs, offices, student commons, lecture theatre.
 The Arts and Sciences Centre (ASC), and Engineering, Management and Education Building (EME) were completed in 2011.
-The Arts and Science Centre include a live animal testing facility.

 The expansion of UBC Faculty of Medicine created a new distributed medical site, the Southern Medical Program at UBC Okanagan.
-The Reichwald Health Sciences Centre, a medical school building, was completed by the end of 2011 and named for benefactors Klaus and Lydia Reichwald.
 Part of the program is also located in the Clinical Academic Campus building adjacent to the Kelowna General Hospital.

 Learning Commons Building, referred to simply as The Commons, opened in late 2018 as part of the UBC Okanagan Library expansion and contains study spaces, media labs, special collections and archives.